dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 2. `dynamsoft-utility`: Optional, it defines auxiliary classes shared between all Dynamsoft SDKs.
 3. `dynamsoft-document-normalizer`: Required, it provides functions to detect boundaries or perform normalization.
 4. `dynamsoft-capture-vision-router`: Required, it defines the class `CaptureVisionRouter`, which controls the whole process.
-5. `dynamsoft-camera-enhancer`: Required, it supplies image frames captured from video input.
+5. `dynamsoft-camera-enhancer`: Recommended, it provides the ability to capture images from video stream.

 #### Use a CDN